JunjieLu95/vector_modeling/README.md

 ## Install from GitHub

 Vector_Modeling is a small, lightweight library and doesn't require a complex environment.
-You can install it from PyPI with this command:
+You can install it from Github with this command:

 ```sh
 pip install git+https://github.com/JunjieLu95/vector_modeling.git